Gaalpos/autoGit/README.md

 Auto git pulls all the remote work to your local repository on all of your repositories.\

 ### Todo
-    1. Automate the way the script enters all the folders.
+    1. Automate the way the scripts enters all the folders.